fuxi-de/lamp_stack/README.md

 # SMR Lamp Setup

 This is a basic LAMP stack environment built using Docker Compose.
-It consists following:
+It consists of the following:

 * PHP 7.1
 * Apache 2.4